What Size Light Bar Do I Need for My 4×4? (Australia Guide)

 - Overall lighting becomes more balanced

-This approach reduces the need for oversized light bars.
+This reduces the need for oversized bars in most 4WD accessories Australia builds.

 Browse the full 4×4 lighting range